-Most business leaders are aware of the need to reduce and mitigate risk but also realise it is increasingly harder to do as workplace risks become more complex, while evolving legislation also presents new risks that need to be managed.
+Most business leaders are aware of the need to reduce and mitigate risk.
+But they also realise it is increasingly difficult as workplace risks become more complex.
+Meanwhile, evolving legislation also presents new risks that need to be managed.

 However, fulfilling that duty of care becomes much more complex as workers are no longer bound to their desks.
 A mobile workforce can be subject to any number of potential risks from car accidents to repetitive strain injuries as a result of working environments that aren’t ergonomically correct.

-People-related risk can be unpredictable by its very nature; it’s hard to know what a person will do in a situation and not all individuals will react the same way given the same set of circumstances.
+People-related risk can be unpredictable by its very nature; it’s hard to know what a person will do in a situation.
+Not all individuals will react the same way given the same set of circumstances.
 Businesses need to optimise their risk management strategies and adopt a proactive approach for risk prevention as well as ensuring they have optimal insurance cover and claims management in place.

 Businesses should start by conducting a thorough risk assessment so they can see where all the potential risks lie, as well as get an understanding of the consequences of these risks.
 For example, in a more industrial environment, some businesses require workers to operate dangerous or heavy machinery, while others require people to use sharp implements like knives or other tools.